Burrowing owl: Anthropogenic impacts

 Burrowing owls readily inhabit some anthropogenic landscapes, such as airport grasslands or golf courses, and are known to take advantage of artificial nest sites (plastic burrows with tubing for the entrance) and perches.
 Burrowing owls have demonstrated similar reproductive success in rural grasslands and urban settings.
 The urban-residing burrowing owls have also developed the behavior of digging their own burrows and exhibit different fear responses to human and domestic dogs compared to their rural counterparts.
 Research has suggested that this species has made adaptations to the rapid urbanization of their usual habitat, and conservation efforts should be considered accordingly.
 Genetic analysis of the two North American subspecies indicates that inbreeding is not a problem within those populations.

+In Florida specifically there is a rise of urban development which impacts the burrowing owl's populations.
+While burrowing owls can adapt to urban settings, the rapid change and construction causes issues including habitat destruction and car strikes.
+Studies have recently shown that in areas that have a lower adult survival rate, juvenile survival rates increase.
+This is due to increased nesting opportunities and is called compensatory demographic response.
+However groups like FAU and Project Perch have helped preserve the habitats in place and relocating the burrowing owls nearby if necessary.

 Relocation

 Where the presence of burrowing owls conflicts with development interests, a passive relocation technique has been applied successfully: rather than capturing the birds and transporting them to a new site (which may be stressful and prone to failure), the owls are half-coerced, half-enticed to move on their own accord.
 The preparations need to start several months prior to the anticipated disturbance with observing the owl colony and noting especially their local movements and site preferences.
 After choosing a location nearby that has suitable ground and provides good burrowing owl breeding habitat, this new site is enhanced by adding burrows, perches, etc. Once the owls have accustomed to the changes and are found to be interested in the location – if possible, this should be at the onset of spring, before the breeding season starts – they are prevented from entering the old burrows.
 A simple one-way trapdoor design has been described that is placed over the burrow for this purpose.
 If everything has been correctly prepared, the owl colony will move over to the new site in the course of a few nights at most.
 It will need to be monitored occasionally for the following months or until the major human construction nearby has ended.

+Some organizations like Center for Biological Diversity and Urban Bird Foundation contend that the removal from their burrows, either through active or passive relocation, has been a factor in the extirpation of burrowing owl populations in California because of the species high site fidelity.